Quick Guide – Egg Freezing Abroad

-Egg freezing works best for young women as the eggs are young and healthy and the quality is locked in when they are frozen.
-As you age, your eggs do too and it means that egg quality deteriorates.
+Egg freezing works best for younger women as their eggs are ordinarily more fresh and viable and on freezing this quality is locked in.
+As you age, so do your eggs and therefore their quality deteriorates.
 This can sometimes lead to irregularities in the eggs which can reduce the chances of a healthy pregnancy.

 The HFEA has good information about egg freezing on its website and is worth a read if you are considering going abroad for egg freezing treatment.